Code-Institute-Submissions/artontray-PROJECT4/README.md

 ## Footer

-A footer is always displayed on the bottom of the App :
+A footer is always displayed on the bottom of the App with blank target for each links to ensure User never goes away from the app :

 ![Footer](static/assets/images/readme-images/footer.png)